kais271/pvc-exporter/README.md

 # Support list
-The following storage provisioners has been tested.. longgorn
+The following storage provisioners has been tested..
-trident
-rook-ceph
+1.longgorn
+2.trident
+3.rook-ceph
-aliyun flexvolume
+4.aliyun flexvolume

 # Install
 You can get the following files and run apply them.